irenazra/2D_games/README.md

 - Fix the hit boxes (should not feel awkward)
 - "You finished the level screen", get a break between levels, when you hit play pause a little bit
 - Missiles, lasers
-- Destructible asteroids (make them a difference color and put cracks on them, set their positions to a value that is not on the screen) (THESE ARE DIFFERENT ASTROIDS) try to get a breaking animation
+- [IN PROGRESS : Currently we can detect what the player is colliding with and we can remove it from the screen.
+We can potentially add an explosion image to its place.]
+Destructible asteroids (make them a difference color and put cracks on them, set their positions to a value that is not on the screen) (THESE ARE DIFFERENT ASTROIDS) try to get a breaking animation

 - Maybe random elements? random meteors?